thekrocker/portfolio/aquapark-tycoon.md

 - Built the core idle loop: earnings → upgrades → unlock new zones
 - Created zone-based progression with unlock animations and level design tools
-- Developed visitor **AI using a simple state machine system** (Idle, Walk, Swim, Interact) to simulate realistic guest behavior and increase production polish
+- Developed visitor & worker **AI using a simple state machine system** (Idle, Walk, Swim, Interact, Clean, Fix) to simulate realistic guest behavior and increase production polish
 - Simulated **basic swimming and water physics** for better immersion and visual feedback
 - Used ScriptableObjects to define and balance attractions, upgrades, and costs
 - Used **Zenject** for scalable and testable architecture